JA Future Laureate Scholarship

-The JA Future Laureate Scholarship Competition is an annual scholarship essay contest that awards students from the Central Virginia region a $2,500 scholarship each.
-This competition is open to students in the graduating classes of 2020 and 2021 who have participated in at least one JA of Central Virginia program since September 2017.
+This competition is open to students in the graduating classes of 2022 and 2023 who have participated in at least one JA of Central Virginia program since September 3, 2019.

-- Applications will be judged on the following criteria:
+- Videos will be judged on the following criteria:

 - Creativity & originality

-- Applications must be the original work of the applicant.
-Appliations must not contain material that infringes on the intellectual property rights of others.
-Any application that violates these rules will be disqualified and any awards made for such will be rescinded and must be returned to Junior Achievement.
+- Videos must be the original work of the applicant.
+Videos must not contain material that infringes on the intellectual property rights of others.
+Any applicant who violates these rules will be disqualified and any awards made for such will be rescinded and must be returned to Junior Achievement.

 - Junior Achievement will collect personally identifiable information about applicants as part of the application process.
 This information will be used to contact applicants in connection with the competition and in announcements, events, and press releases related to the competition and will be provided only to parties related to Junior Achievement of Central Virginia ("Junior Achievement"), and the applicant's school and legal guardians.
-No personally identifiable information about the applicants will be revealed to any member of the judging committee at any time during the judging process.
+No personally identifiable information about the applicants other than their video will be revealed to any member of the judging committee during the judging process.

 - The winning applicant(s) will be determined by a judging committee selected by Junior Achievement.